ReScience/ReScience-submission/code/report.md

 Estimate the Lyapunov exponents of the time series, via time-delayed embedding.
 The Nature report used the [Tisean software](http://www.mpipks-dresden.mpg.de/~tisean/), which was available from CRAN [until mid 2014](http://cran.r-project.org/web/packages/RTisean/index.html).
 Based on this, and being a bit less well integrated with R, we'll instead use the [tseriesChaos](http://cran.r-project.org/web/packages/tseriesChaos/index.html) package, which was *largely inspired by the TISEAN project*.

 Time delay (1), embedding dimension (6), and Theiler window (50) were used in the Nature report.
-Other parameters are chosen rather randomly!
+Other parameters are chosen rather arbitrarily.

 ```r